-Cost Of Living In Hawaii | 2023 | Your Handy Guide
+Cost Of Living In Hawaii 2024

 The first step to living here is being well informed on what your future costs will be.
 Below, I break down a few of the most important factors to consider in cost of living.

 The annual average from the entirety of last year is showing Hawaii with a composite cost of living index of 180.3, with 100 being the average across the entire country.
 This information was gathered by the Council for Community & Economic Research (C2ER) and seems to show that, relative to the rest of the United States, Hawaii’s cost of living has gone down over time.
 While Hawaii maintains its position as the most expensive state overall, data shows that Alaska has more expensive healthcare, utilities, and grocery costs.

 As we head into 2024, data is showing Hawaii with a housing index of 313.1 annual average for last year - meaning that Hawaii housing costs are just over three times the average for the USA.
 This is to be expected, given the state’s location and limited land-mass.

 Anchoring that housing index into reality, let’s look at the median sale prices from our last report of last year.
 Single-family homes on Oahu had a median sale price of $996,500, with condos having a median sale price of $510,000.
 When compared to Seattle, Washington, this could be seen as a modest upgrade.
 But if you’re coming from New Mexico, the price of homes and what you get for the money may give you sticker shock!

 Other than the sticker price, the main difference between a home here and on the mainland is the amount of space that the money buys you.
 Hawaii homes tend to be smaller, with yards and open spaces dictating a premium price.